liamphmurphy/jgschema/README.md

 Below are the list of features that are either done or need to be worked on.

 - ✅ Translates the following JSON types: scalars (strings, integers, numbers, boolean) and objects.
-- Support allOf in any place in the properties tree.
+- ✅ Support allOf in any place in the properties tree.
+- ✅ GraphQL file generator.
 - Support arrays.
-- Generator for writing the GraphQL file.
-- Support oneOf's / anyOf's..
+- Support definitions, both file and inline.
 - Support running from Docker.